merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 The SCGCs are important because we can use these for many things.
 For example, these could be great to use for [phylogeny](http://merenlab.org/2016/11/08/pangenomics-v2/#scrutinizing-phylogenomics).
 But in our case the fact that there are only 8 such gene clusters is a pretty alarming sign that something is wrong.
-A closer examination of the figure above reveals that there are many gene clusters that appear as single-copy in the other three genomes, appear as multi-copy in MAG IV.B.
+A closer examination of the figure above reveals that there are many gene clusters that appear as single-copy in the other three genomes, but as multi-copy in MAG IV.B.

 Let's now take a look at the pangenome using the refined genomes:

 [![pangenome2](images/pangenome2.png)](images/pangenome2.png){:.center-img .width-60}

-We can see that there are now many more SCGCs (there are 128 such gene clusters a 1,600% increase compared to earlier).
+We can see that there are now many more SCGCs (there are 128 such gene clusters, a 1,600% increase compared to earlier).

 ## Summary

-Here we presented some steps you can take if you want to examine some genomes using metagenomes.
+Here we presented steps you can take if you want to examine some genomes using metagenomes.

 There are many more things that could be done, and we will try to extend this tutorial in the future.

-The bottom line is that it is that we strongly encourage to explore MAGs in various ways.
+The bottom line is that we strongly encourage to explore MAGs in various ways.

 ## Reproducible workflow